 The hydroId, geographicalName, and relatedHydroObject properties from the HydroObject are represented in the feature classes of all subtypes, for example, DrainageBasin (hypBasinS).

-The associations between INSPIRE spatial object types depends on the multiplicity of the relationship.
-For 1:n relationships a field with a foreign key reference is added directly in the feature or object class.
+The associations between INSPIRE spatial object types depend on the multiplicity of the relationship.
+For 1:n relationships, a field with a foreign key reference is added directly in the feature or object class.
 An intermediate table (object class) is created for n:m relationships.
 The relationship class capability of geodatabases is not used to improve performance, in particular during data loading.
 In addition, geodatabases do not support relationship classes for reflexive associations.
 The relationship is accessible in ArcMap via other mechanisms.

 The 1:n relationship upperLevelUnit/lowerLevelUnit between instances of AdministrativeUnits::AdministrativeUnit is converted to the upperLevelUnit field.

 The n:m relationship coAdminister/administeredBy between instances of AdministrativeUnits::AdministrativeUnit is converted to the auAdmUnit_admBySS intermediate table.

 The INSPIRE geodatabase template is based on the following: